sekhar-shashi/workflowFilter/README.md

 npm run test:coverage
 ```

+# hapi-swagger

+hapi-swagger package is used here and it can be used for testing Api endpoints.

+More details related to hapi-swagger can be found at [https://github.com/glennjones/hapi-swagger](https://github.com/glennjones/hapi-swagger)
 ## Deployment, Getting Started on Heroku with Node.js

 This project is configured to be deployed to heroku and details can be found [here](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction)